molaux/sequelize-graphql-schema-builder/README.md

 For subscriptions to work, you must [provide a `pubSub`](https://github.com/molaux/sequelize-graphql-schema-builder-example/blob/subscriptions/src/server.js) entry to the GraphQL context.

-Warning : the `created...` subscriptions does not yet handle bulk created objects !
+Warning : the cascading delete / set null is not handled yet, and will not trigger publications.

 See the [`subscriptions` branch of the example](https://github.com/molaux/sequelize-graphql-schema-builder-example/tree/subscriptions) for testing purpose.